 The game is set in a post-apocalyptic wasteland, which features terrain like deserts, canyons, and caves.
 Players control Max Rockatansky as he progresses through the wasteland to seek revenge on a gang of raiders who robbed him, and to build the ultimate car, called the Magnum Opus.
 The game puts heavy emphasis on vehicular combat, in which the player uses weapon and armor upgrades on their car to fight against enemies.

 The game features soft boundaries leading to an area called the "The Big Nothing", a theoretically endless place players can explore.
-The game's story is not connected to the film series, but was inspired by its universe.
+The game's story is not connected to the film series.